akmallfhn/sevenpreneur/src/trpc/routers/README.md

 **Scopes:**

-- Administrator can see all discussion starters.
+- Administrators can see all discussion starters.
 - Logged-in users can post a discussion starter.
 - Logged-in users can see all discussions given the learning ID which the users are enrolled.
 - Logged-in users can only update and delete their own discussion starters.
-- Administrator can delete all discussion starters.
+- Administrators can delete all discussion starters.

 ### Discussion Replies 🗪